Wiki · Concept · Last reviewed June 23, 2026

 Stanford CRFM's HELM work argues for holistic evaluation: broad scenario coverage, multiple metrics, standardization, and transparency about what is missing.
 Benchmark contamination is one reason that single-score comparison is fragile.
 A model can rise on the chart while failing in the real task environment.

 The problem is especially serious for frontier systems because public scores can create false confidence about safety.
-A model that passes a dangerous-capability eval, a hallucination benchmark, or a reasoning test may still fail on unseen variants or real users.
+A model that passes a dangerous-capability eval, a hallucination benchmark, a coding benchmark, or a reasoning test may still fail on unseen variants, real users, untrusted tools, domain-specific workflows, or adversarial conditions.

 Routes of Contamination